• For Patients & Families

 The Conference is accredited for CPD hours, all participants will receive a certificate of attendance.

 We have an exciting line up of speakers across both days, call for papers presentations and poster exhibition as well as workshops on Friday and Saturday morning.
+(Please note the workshops are a separate ticketed event, a conference ticket does not grant access)

 See below for conference line up and to book your tickets.